 He also studied astrology.
 Ancient cultures thought that the stars shaped your destinies.
 And because time was cyclical, it made sense to visit an oracle to see where you fit on the cycle.
 The Church was never comfortable with this, since it denied the role of human free will.
 Ancient European cultures, notably the Celts, thought that the world was fluid, and thus things could change shape.
 This fit well with Aristotle’s view that everything was composed of four elements (air, earth, fire, water) in various proportions.
 If you could change the proportions, you could change something into another.
 Most notably, base metals into gold, but also finding the powder that would restore youth.

 According to Cahill, St. Francis pioneered the movement of art from stiff ikons to realistic people.
 His poetry was full of metaphor in the troubador style (Brother Sun, Sister Moon), but it was his Christmas creche that really started it.
 In his quest for people to really experience Christ, he put a real baby in the manger, and brought live animals into the church.
 His followers had that same quest for what-was-it-like.
 The great painter Cimabue discovered a shepherd boy very talentedly scratching a picture of a sheep onto a rock and recognized greatness.
 He invited Giotto di Bondone to apprentice with him.
 Cimabue had already started to put smiles on his stiff ikonic pictures, but Giotto went farther and started making his people lifelike.
 He was a lay Franciscan brother, so much of his work was of St. Frances.
 Giotto’s subtle gradients of color made the figures appear so lifelike that contemporary observers of his work reportedly sometimes became unsure that they were not real.
-Unlike ikons where the figure is always front-on, Giotto places St. Francis in the act of living life, where he is often show in a side view.
+Unlike ikons where the figure is always front-on, Giotto places St. Francis in the act of living life, where he is often shown in a side view.

 In Florence many years later, in 1300, a young Dante was elected as one of seven priors who were the highest civil authority.
 He and his six priors banished some Guelphs of the Black faction who had cut off the nose of a teenager in the rival White faction.
 One of the banished men went to Pope Boniface.
 The Pope asked Florence to provide two hundred horsemen to help in his skirmish with a feisty Margherita degli Aldobrandeschi.
 Dante advised the city to do nothing, which it did.
 The Pope invited the German king into Italy, where Charles started plotting an invasion of Florence.
 Florence sent Dante and two others to the Pope to ask for peace; the Pope let the other two go and detained Dante.
 Charles occupied Florence, and the Blacks elected the seven priors, who charged Dante of bribery and fraud.
 Since Dante was unable to appear at his trial, he was condemned to death.
 Then the Pope released him.
 Dante wandered around Tuscany for a while hoping to be able to go back to Florence, but without success.
 After a number of years of wandering, he finally found a a patron in Ravenna, sent for his family, and composed The Divine Comedy.
 (Comedy because it ends happily.)